 Our principal sources of liquidity are our cash and cash equivalents, cash generated from operations and our credit facility.
-Cash and cash equivalents totaled \$84.8 million at June 30, 2018, a decrease of \$84.8 million, or 50%, from \$169.7 million at June 30, 2017.
-During fiscal 2018, we generated \$133.1 million of cash flow from operations.
-These proceeds, in addition to borrowings from our credit facility, were used for the following: \$43.2 million invested in capital expenditures, \$103.8 million for the acquisition of businesses and other assets, and \$83.8 million for the repurchase of our Common Stock, including net share settlement of equity awards.
+Cash and cash equivalents totaled \$96.3 million at June 30, 2019, an increase of \$11.5 million, or 14%, from \$84.8 million at June 30, 2018.
+During fiscal 2019, we generated \$119.1 million of cash flow from operations.
+These proceeds were used for the following: \$27.4 million invested in capital expenditures, \$18.3 million for the acquisition of businesses, \$26.7 million for net repayment of bank borrowings and long-term debt and \$35.0 million for share repurchases and taxes paid related to the net share settlement of equity awards.
 If we continue to net settle equity awards, we will use additional cash to pay our tax withholding obligations in connection with such settlements.
 We currently anticipate that our available funds, credit facilities and cash flow from operations will be sufficient to meet our operational cash needs for the next 12 months and foreseeable future.
-In addition, without repatriating earnings from non-U.S. subsidiaries, we anticipate that cash generated from operations will be able to satisfy our obligations in the U.S., including our outstanding lines of credit, as accounting earnings in the U.S. are not necessarily indicative of cash flows since earnings are generally reduced by non-cash expenses including depreciation, amortization, and stock-based compensation.
+In addition, without repatriating earnings from non-U.S. subsidiaries, we anticipate that cash generated from operations will be able to satisfy our obligations in the U.S., including our outstanding lines of credit.

-We have a five-year revolving credit facility that allows us to borrow up to \$525 million at London Interbank Offered Rate ("LIBOR") plus 1.5% depending upon our leverage ratio.
-As of June 30, 2018, there was \$113.0 million outstanding under the revolving credit facility and letters-of-credit outstanding totaled \$58.2 million.
+We have a five-year revolving credit facility that allows us to borrow up to \$535 million.
+As of June 30, 2019, there was \$88.0 million outstanding under the revolving credit facility and letters-of-credit outstanding totaled \$55.9 million.
+See Note 7 to the consolidated financial statements for further discussion.

 Cash Provided by Operating Activities.
 Cash flows from operating activities can fluctuate significantly from period to period, as net income, adjusted for non-cash items, and working capital fluctuations impact cash flows.
-During fiscal 2018, we generated cash from operations of \$133.1 million compared to \$62.8 million in the prior-year period driven by increased profits and improved working capital.
+During fiscal 2019, we generated cash from operations of \$119.1 million compared to \$133.1 million in the prior fiscal year.
+This decrease was driven by investments in net working capital partially offset by increase in profits.

 Cash Used in Investing Activities.
-Net cash used in investing activities was \$149.4 million during fiscal 2018 as compared to \$200.7 million used during the prior year.
-During fiscal 2018, we used cash of \$103.8 million for the acquisitions of businesses as compared to \$191.2 million in the comparable prior-year period.
-Capital expenditures increased to \$43.2 from \$17.1 in the prior year primarily related to the purchase of the AS&E facility in Billerica, Massachusetts in September 2017.
+Net cash used in investing activities was \$48.5 million during fiscal 2019 as compared to \$149.4 million used during the prior year.
+During fiscal 2019, we used cash of \$18.3 million for the acquisitions of businesses as compared to \$103.8 million in the prior fiscal year.
+Capital expenditures in fiscal 2019 were \$27.4 million, lower than the \$43.2 million in the prior year, primarily because in fiscal 2018 we purchased the American Science and Engineering, Inc. ("AS&E") facility in Billerica, Massachusetts.

-Cash Provided by (Used in) Financing Activities.
-Net cash used in financing activities was \$68.4 million during fiscal 2018, compared to net cash provided by financing activities of \$203.6 million during the prior year.
-The changes in cash flows from financing activities primarily relate to (i) net proceeds from bank lines of credit and debt of \$8.5 million in fiscal 2018 compared to net proceeds of \$254.5 million in fiscal 2017; and (ii) the repurchase of \$83.8 million of our Common Stock, including net share settlement of equity awards compared to \$58.5 million in the prior year.
+Cash Used in Financing Activities.
+Net cash used in financing activities was \$58.3 million during fiscal 2019, compared to \$68.4 million during the prior year.
+The changes in cash flows from financing activities primarily relate to (i) net repayments of borrowings on bank lines of credit and debt totaling \$26.7 million in fiscal 2019 compared to net proceeds of \$8.5 million in fiscal 2018; and (ii) \$35.0 million used for share repurchases and taxes paid related to the net share settlement of equity awards in fiscal 2019 compared to \$83.8 million in the prior year.